 Math 210 is the third and the final part of our standard three-semester calculus sequence.
 The distinct feature of this part of the course is its focus on the multi-dimensional analysis, as opposed to one-dimensional analysis that you learned in Math 180 (Calculus I) and Math 181 (Calculus II).
 This semester you will get familiar with such important concepts as a vector, a vector field, a function of several variables, partial derivative, a line-integral and multi-variable integrals.
 You will see that these concepts, as scary as they may sound, are actually a natural generalization of the things you already know from calc I and II.
 This is how the tree of mathematics is built - going from simple to more complicated.
 The ideas of the vector calculus apply to numerous areas of human knowledge such as engineering, physics, pure mathematics, biology, and many others.
 Some of them we will see in the course, some will surface later in your future special courses, yet some may wait until you become a professional.

-Calculus, Early Transcendentals, by W. Briggs and L. Cochran, second edition (the bundle version, Chapters 1-14) OR Multivariable Calculus, by W. Briggs and L. Cochran (Chapters 8-14).
+Calculus, Early Transcendentals, by W. Briggs and L. Cochran, second edition.
 We will only go through Chapters 11-14.
 This textbook has been in our use since 2011.
 Your instructor is not required to follow the text line-by-line or to use the same problems, so please take notes in class and use them as your primary source.

 The class involves three hours of lectures on MWF, and one hour on T or Th of problem solving session.
 Please see your class schedule for specific time and classroom.
 In addition, your instructor and TA will be available during their office hours.
 They can be found in Sections.

 Grade of C or better in MATH 181.
 The prerequisite is enforced throughout all sections of the course without exceptions.
 Students that have not met the prerequisite will not be allowed to take the course.